top of page

 The PGA TOUR Returns to Asheville: What to Know About the Biltmore Championship — And Where to Stay

-For the first time in more than 80 years, professional golf is coming back to Asheville.
-The inaugural Biltmore Championship tees off September 17–20, 2026, as part of the PGA TOUR's FedExCup Fall — and we couldn't be more thrilled to welcome the world to our corner of the mountains.
+For the first time in over 80 years, professional golf is returning to Asheville!
+The inaugural Biltmore Championship tees off September 17–20, 2026, as part of the PGA TOUR's FedExCup Fall.
+We couldn't be more thrilled to welcome the world to our corner of the mountains.

 A Historic Homecoming

-Asheville has a deeper golf history than most people realize.
-The city hosted the Asheville Land of the Sky Open as far back as the 1920s, with the tournament running as an official PGA TOUR event from 1939 to 1942.
-The legendary Ben Hogan won the final three editions.
-Now, more than eight decades later, the PGA TOUR is making its return — and it's doing so in spectacular fashion.
+Asheville has a rich golf history that many people may not know.
+The city hosted the Asheville Land of the Sky Open as early as the 1920s.
+This tournament ran as an official PGA TOUR event from 1939 to 1942.
+The legendary Ben Hogan won the final three editions!
+Now, more than eight decades later, the PGA TOUR is making its grand return — and it's doing so in spectacular fashion.

-The tournament will be played at The Cliffs at Walnut Cove, a stunning Jack Nicklaus-designed course in Arden, just minutes from Asheville Regional Airport and a short drive from downtown.
-Ranked among the top courses in North Carolina, the 7,167-yard layout winds through a valley bordering Pisgah National Forest and the Blue Ridge Parkway — with mountain laurel, rolling streams, and long mountain views as the backdrop.
-It's hard to imagine a more beautiful setting for world-class golf.
+The tournament will be held at The Cliffs at Walnut Cove, a stunning Jack Nicklaus-designed course in Arden.
+It’s just minutes from Asheville Regional Airport and a short drive from downtown.
+Ranked among the top courses in North Carolina, this 7,167-yard layout winds through a valley bordering Pisgah National Forest and the Blue Ridge Parkway.
+With mountain laurel, rolling streams, and long mountain views as the backdrop, it’s hard to imagine a more beautiful setting for world-class golf.

 What to Expect

-The Biltmore Championship will bring over 100 PGA TOUR players to compete for a $5 million purse, with live coverage broadcast on Golf Channel, PGA TOUR LIVE on ESPN+, and SiriusXM.
-Thousands of spectators are expected to attend, generating millions of dollars in direct spending for our area's businesses — a meaningful boost for the travel and hospitality community that makes this region so special.
+The Biltmore Championship will bring over 100 PGA TOUR players to compete for a $5 million purse.
+Live coverage will be broadcast on Golf Channel, PGA TOUR LIVE on ESPN+, and SiriusXM.
+Thousands of spectators are expected to attend, generating millions of dollars in direct spending for our area's businesses.
+This is a meaningful boost for the travel and hospitality community that makes this region so special.

-The event is co-sponsored by Biltmore Estate and Explore Asheville as part of a four-year agreement, meaning this won't be a one-time occasion.
-Asheville will be in the national spotlight every fall through at least 2029.
+The event is co-sponsored by Biltmore Estate and Explore Asheville as part of a four-year agreement.
+This means that Asheville will be in the national spotlight every fall through at least 2029!

 More Than a Tournament — It's a Mountain Getaway